Did you know that the tried-and-true habits of top golfers can also be applied to how you invest?

 Experienced golfers know that they will hit a certain number of bad shots per round.
 The goal shouldn’t be to avoid making any bad shots, but to develop and maintain the emotional equilibrium to focus on the next shot, and the one after that, so that you ultimately stay on track.

 Similarly, Champion says investors working toward a financial goal can’t and shouldn’t expect a constant upward trend.
 Market volatility and down cycles are bound to happen.
 “It’s not going to be smooth all the time,” says Champion.
 “The key is to not make a rash decision that upends all of your progress.”

-Morgan Stanley is a proud Partner of THE PLAYERS® Championship in 2019, returning with its third annual Eagles for Impact Challenge.
+Morgan Stanley is a proud Partner of THE PLAYERS® Championship in 2020, returning with its fourth annual Eagles for Impact Challenge.
 We will donate $5,000 for every eagle made to the Book Trust, a national nonprofit dedicated to removing barriers to literacy by allowing children to choose, take home and love their own books.